maxschr90/Schroeder-et-al.--2023----Elevated-influenza-mortality-risk/Code/README.txt

 material.
 The function "Monte_Carlo.m" runs the Monte Carlo simulations using the parameters saved in "Monte_Carlo_Input.mat" and outputs the simulation results to "MC_output_v1.mat".
 The file "Fitted_Models_v1.mat" contains the fitted parameter values for all models.
 All other functions are supplementary functions that are called in the execution of the main functions.
+They are stored in the "Auxiliary" subfolder.

 For inquiries contact: Max Schroeder, email: m.schroeder.1@bham.ac.uk